 Grooming starts with the correct brush/comb for their hair type and booking regular appointments for baths and nail trims.
 But you’ll also want to get your puppy a toothbrush.
 Bad dental health can lead to serious issues, and the sooner you start brushing the easier it will be.
-Remember, only use dog toothpaste — the human kind can be toxic for them — and if brushing isn’t going great, get an assist with a dental supplement.
+Remember, only use dog toothpaste — the human-grade toothpaste can be toxic for them — and if brushing your puppy's teeth isn’t going great, get an assist with a dental supplement.

 WORK ON GOOD BEHAVIOR

 Even the sweetest and smartest of puppies need help learning how to behave.
-Start with one of our training classes, and don’t forget to reward their hard work with some extra motivating training treats.
+Start with puppy training classes, and don’t forget to reward their hard work with some extra motivating training treats.
 Lots of plush toys and satisfying chews make it way less tempting to gnaw on items around the house, so stock up on both.
-But keep an eye out —discard any torn-up toys or small pieces of bone to avoid choking hazards and always supervise chew time to make sure they don’t swallow a large piece.
-Puppies still have baby teeth so only softer bones like tendons and lamb ears.

 TAKE THEM ON THE GO